liferay/liferay-docs/userGuide/en/chapters/12-kaleo-forms.markdown

 ![Figure 12.x: Create transitions to existing or new nodes.
 The connector pop-up let's you create and connect to new nodes on-the-fly.](../../images/kaleo-connector.png)

 To get a feel for how the designer works, go ahead and use the workflow designer to duplicate the default workflow definition.
-Go back to the previous step, and click *Add Workflow*.
+Go back to the previous step and click *Add Workflow*.
 When you choose this option, it creates a blank workflow definition with start and end nodes.
 To make this work, you'll add two tasks, fill in the relevant information, assign the tasks properly, and create the